 The materials are typically based around topics.
 Here are tips for using and exploiting the materials about the topic of clothes, including vocabulary work, skills work to practise reading and listening, and suggestions for further development and creative work.
-You will find all the activities mentioned below on this page: http://www.britishcouncil.org/kids-topics-clothes.htm
+You will find all the activities about clothes on this page: http://learnenglishkids.britishcouncil.org/en/category/topics/clothes

 Introducing the topic

 You can download clothes flashcards to use in the classroom for vocabulary presentation.
 These flashcards introduce the basic lexical set of clothes words, but you will need to introduce other vocabulary later if you use the stories and games.
 Use the flashcards regularly while teaching the topic for lesson warm-ups or endings with flashcard games.
-For further suggestions on using flashcards you could look at the separate Tips sheet on this page: http://www.britishcouncil.org/kids-flashcards.htm
+For further suggestions on using flashcards you could look at this page: https://www.teachingenglish.org.uk/articles/using-flash-cards-young-learners

 Practising vocabulary with worksheets

 There are several worksheets available to download and print which practise reading and the spelling of clothes items.
 Firstly you could use the very basic level Clothes Vocabulary worksheet containing a simple matching exercise, a wordsearch and a drawing activity britishcouncil.org/kids-print-clothes.pdf.
 Use the last exercise as a basis for oral work in class.
 Ask children to describe their favourite clothes, or ask them to tell their partner, or ask them to extend the picture and make a display poster for the wall with labels in English.